-In February 2016, the FASB issued Accounting Standards Update (or ASU) No. 2016-02 (or ASU 2016-02), Leases (Topic 842).
+In February 2016, the FASB issued ASU No. 2016-02 (or ASU 2016-02), Leases (Topic 842).
 ASU 2016-02 modifies existing guidance for off-balance sheet treatment of a lessees' operating leases by requiring lessees to recognize lease assets and lease liabilities.
 Under ASU 2016-02, lessor accounting is largely unchanged.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
 We are currently evaluating the effects of this ASU on our consolidated financial statements.